Th876/TravelApp/README.md

 ![Heading](./travelappclip1.gif)

 <p> JustGo Travel is the second project I created at <a href="https://perscholas.org/courses/software-engineer/software-engineer-atlanta/">Per Scholas'</a> Software Engineer Training using React.js.
-This is a fictitious website that focused on travel and utilizes the Fetch method and UseEffect hook to make a request to Google Maps' Places Autocomplete API and API Ninja's Bucket List.
+This is a fictitious website that focused on travel and utilizes the Fetch method and UseEffect hook to make a request to Google Maps' Places Autocomplete API and <a href= "https://api-ninjas.com/api/bucketlist">API Ninja's Bucket List</a>.
 This is the <a href= "https://travelapp-f8sm.onrender.com/">live link</a> for my React Application.</p>
 <hr></hr>

 <h3>Application Features</h3>